-UNDP Moldova and the Government of Switzerland are launching “Incubator” and “Accelerator 1+1” grants programs to support community development initiatives of Hometown Associations, in partnership with the local authorities, during 2020.
+UNDP Moldova and the Government of Switzerland are launching the “Incubator” and “Accelerator 1+1” grant programs to support during 2021 community development initiatives of hometown associations in partnership with local authorities.

-These two programs shall contribute to development of communities in Moldova affected by migration, by improving local public services and stimulating income-generating economic activities.
-Also, social and economic involvement of the Diaspora in the revitalization of their hometowns shall be encouraged.
+These two programs help supporting the development of Moldovan communities affected by migration by improving local public services and stimulating income-generating economic activities.
+In addition, they encourage the social and economic involvement of the diaspora in the revitalization of their native communities.

-For the “Incubator” grant program, newly created hometown associations or initiative groups that intend to set up an effective association can apply.
-The selected initiatives will receive up to USD 1,000 funding.
+For the “Incubator” grant program, newly created hometown associations or initiative groups that intend to set up an efficient association are eligible to apply.
+The selected initiatives will receive up to US$1,000 funding.

-For the “Accelerator 1+1” grant program, registered hometown associations, with demonstrated experience in implementing a local project, can apply.
-The associations will benefit from a grant in the form of co-financing up to USD 10,000, on the basis of a 1+1 formula (the grant’s value offered by UNDP and the Government of Switzerland to the hometown association has to be equal with the contributions collected both online and offline from the Diaspora).
+For the “Accelerator 1+1” grant program registered hometown associations, with demonstrated experience in implementing a local project, are eligible.
+The associations will benefit from a co-financing grant of up to $10,000 based on a 1+1 formula (the grant value offered by UNDP and the Government of Switzerland to the hometown association has to be equal with the contributions collected from the diaspora, both online and offline).

-“The cooperation with the local public authority and the involvement of the natives in their hometown development is a prerequisite for the acceptance of the application to the ‘Accelerator’ program.
-Also, the proposed idea should be chosen in consultation with the natives and migrants.
-At the same time, the local public administration, the community and the Diaspora need to secure the required co-financing,” said Victoria Ivancioglo, institutional development officer for UNDP “Migration and Local Development” project.
+“Cooperation with the local public authority and involvement of the local community in their hometown development are prerequisites for being accepted to participate in the “Accelerator 1+1” program.
+Also, the proposed idea should be selected in consultation with the locals and diaspora.
+At the same time, the local administration, community and diaspora need to provide co-financing,” said Victoria Ivancioglo, Institutional Development Officer for UNDP “Migration and Local Development” project.

-During 2019, “Incubator” and “Accelerator 1+1” programs supported hometown associations and mayoralties in 44 communities to implement projects meant to improve the local infrastructure and public services.
-In total, UNDP and the Government of Switzerland offered grants amounting to USD 166.54 thousand.
-At the same time, USD 183.71 thousand were collected by the natives.
+During 2020, the “Incubator” and “Accelerator 1+1” programs supported hometown associations that cooperated with the mayoralties of 27 communities to implement infrastructure and public services improvement projects.
+In total, UNDP and the Government of Switzerland offered grants amounting to $77,960.
+At the same time, $121,939 were collected and raised by the local community.

-Thus, the natives who returned temporarily to their hometowns reconnected with the local development processes, participated in local priority planning meetings and contributed to improving the living conditions of locals.
-As a result, about 130 thousand inhabitants in 44 communities benefit from improved lighting, water and sewerage services, roads and sidewalks, arranged leisure facilities, etc.
+Thus, the migrants who returned temporarily to their native communities, but also those who had to stay abroad because of the pandemic-related restrictions, reconnected with the local development course, participated in local priority setting online meetings, and helped improve the living conditions of the local communities.
+As a result, about 200 thousand people in 27 communities benefit from improved lighting, water and sewerage services, roads and sidewalks, arranged leisure facilities, etc.

-“Incubator” and “Accelerator 1+1” grant programs will be launched annually at national level by 2022.
+“Incubator” and “Accelerator 1+1” grant programs will be launched annually at national level until 2022.